lweasel/piquant/docs/overview.rst

 * single- or paired-end reads
 * reads with or without errors
 * reads with or without sequence bias
+* strand-specific or unstranded reads
+* presence or absence of background read "noise"

 In the second step, RNA-seq reads are simulated.
 Each directory created in the first step contains a script which, when run, will use the *FluxSimulator* RNA-seq experiment simulator [FluxSimulator]_ to generate an expression profile for transcripts, then simulate reads for those transcripts according to the specified combination of sequencing parameters.
 This script can be run directly; however, using the ``piquant`` command ``create_reads``, reads for several combinations of sequencing parameters can be simulated at once as a batch.